my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Drive on top of the mini-roundabout turning right.
 Too much right. <span style='color:red'>[✘] </span>
 -   Be aware of roadworks.
 [Awareness and planning]
     -   Roads will get narrower.
 Be prepared to stop to give way or you might meet traffic lights.
-    -   Cyclists might have to go down to the cars' lane to avoid roadworks. <span style='color:chartreuse'>Have to give way to them.</span> Hold back.
+    -   Cyclists might have to go down to the cars' lane to avoid roadworks. <span style='color:#32CD32'>Have to give way to them.</span> Hold back.
 -   Meet oncoming vehicles.
-    -   Do you parked cars <span style='color:chartreuse'>on your right</span>?
+    -   Do you parked cars <span style='color:#32CD32'>on your right</span>?
 If so, you have to go, otherwise no one can pass.
 -   Look to the end of the road, do not copy the car in front.
 They might make a mistake, take a different route than you, …
 -   When leaving a roundabout and joining the dual carriageway, you don't want to speed up faster than the cars on your right as they might want to merge to your lane;
--   On dual carriageways, do not slow down unless <span style='color:chartreuse'>you are already</span> on the slip road (sometimes you got slip road on the right).
+-   On dual carriageways, do not slow down unless <span style='color:#32CD32'>you are already</span> on the slip road (sometimes you got slip road on the right).
     -   Very dangerous to slow down on the right lane <span style='color:red'>[✘] </span>, because it's the fast driving lane.
     -   Use the left line of your lane as the reference point.
 -   Changing gears from 3rd to 2nd, brake and slow down first, then changing gears.
 Do not use the engine to slow down totally.